 Law school dean embraces community

-Before becoming dean of Temple University Law School, JoAnne Epps had helped train Sudanese lawyers representing victims of the Darfur crisis, taught jury trial advocacy to members of the Japanese Bar Association, taught advocacy skills to prosecutors at the United Nation’s ICTR (International Criminal Tribunal for Rwanda)in Tanzania, and given courses in advocacy to lawyers from the Beijing Supreme People’s Procuratorate (the Chinese prosecutor’s office).
+Before becoming dean of Temple University Law School, JoAnne Epps had helped train Sudanese lawyers representing victims of the Darfur crisis, taught jury trial advocacy to members of the Japanese Bar Association, taught advocacy skills to prosecutors at the UN’s ICTR (International Criminal Tribunal for Rwanda) in Tanzania, and given courses in advocacy to lawyers from the Beijing Supreme People’s Procuratorate (the Chinese prosecutor’s office).

 Dean of faculty comes home